Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: Discussion and Conclusion

-Our model predicts a dip in the gamma-ray spectrum which is due to the $\gamma\gamma$ annihilation by the Comptonzied cascade radiation.
-The temperature of the thermal electrons in the cloud is crucial to the position and depth of the dip.
-Typically, we expect the temperature of the thermal electrons to be $10^6-10^8\,$K, leading to the energy of the dip in the range of $0.01-10$GeV.
-Such an absorption can be utilized to test our model in the future if another neutrino outburst is discovered during the low state of a blazar.
-We expect a hardening in the spectrum beyond the dip energy which is already shown in this event, but the EBL absorption may eliminate the feature of the spectral hardening if the source is at high redshift and/or the electron temperature is relatively low ($T_e\sim 10^6\,$K).
-On the other hand, we also expect a relatively high flux at $\sim10$\,MeV which is in the detectable energy range of e-ASTROGAM, since the emission at this energy will not be absorbed by the Comptonized radiation (as long as $T<10^8\,$K) nor be isotropized by the thermal electrons (since the KN effect reduces the scattering cross section).
-The temperature of the electrons may be obtained through measuring the spectrum of the Comptonized radiation.
-The Comptonized radiation is isotropic with a total luminosity comparable to the neutrino luminosity.
-For TXS 0506+056, it results in a flux of the order of $10^{-13}\rm \, erg/cm^2s$ in X-ray and is outshone by the nonthermal emission of the jet.
-However, the Comptonized radiation may be observable from nearby mis-aligned AGN if the jet-star/cloud interaction occurs, probably accompanying a brightening of the TeV emission.
-This may also serve as a test for out model in the future.
+The magnetic field strength is crucial to determine the characteristic energy of conversion from the diffusion regime to the beamed propagation in our model.
+A smaller magnetic field is important to make the expected high-energy neutrino flux much higher than the accompanying EM flux, inducing a consistent result to the observations.
+However, a too large magnetic field can lead to the diffusion of produced high-energy neutrinos as well, causing our model to be invalid.
+Moreover, our model predicts a dip in the gamma-ray spectrum which is due to the $\gamma\gamma$ annihilation by the Comptonzied cascade radiation.
+It results in a hardening in the spectrum beyond the dip energy which is seen in this event.
+On the other hand, we also expect a relatively high flux at $\sim10\,\rm MeV$, which is in the detectable energy range of e-ASTROGAM.
+These gamma-ray features may not be detectable either for a Blazar or for other distant sources due to the relatively low flux.
+They could be overshot by EM emissions from the blazar or too weak to be detected for a distant source.
+However, they may be detectable for a nearby non-Blazar AGN, like M87 and Cen A \cite{barkov12}.
+The temperature of the cloud is crucial to the position and depth of the dip.
+It is estimated to be $10^6-10^8\,$K in this work, leading to the energy of the dip in the range of $0.01-10$GeV.
+The temperature may be measured from the spectrum of Comptonized radiation.
+However, the Comptonized radiation is isotropic, resulting in a flux of the order of only $10^{-13}\rm \, erg/cm^2s$ in X-ray for TXS 0506+056, and is outshone by the nonthermal emission of the jet.
+However, it may be observable from nearby misaligned AGNs if jet-star/cloud interactions happen, probably accompanying a brightening of the TeV emission due to the negligible absorption of EBL.
+This may also serve as a test for our model in the future.